-Interesting Facts About Insects For Kids
+Interesting Insect Facts for Kids

-What Is An Insect?
+What Is an Insect?

-Insects have existed on Earth for million years.
-They have one of the highest populations making them the largest group of creatures.
+Insects have existed on Earth for millions of years.
+They have one of the highest populations, making them the largest group of creatures.
 Some consider them to be more than half of all living species.
 To explain in scientific terminology, insects are a class in the phylum ‘Arthropoda.’
 It is believed that there are more than 2 million species of insects, and there are new species of insects discovered every day.
 Most insects have six legs and wings.
 These small terrestrial invertebrates have a hard exoskeleton.
 Most insects are terrestrial, i.e. living on land, though few insects live in the water (oceans).
 Most insect species live in tropical areas, yet some live in cold places like Antarctica.

 Why Are They Important

 Most people think insects are little pests that are annoying and irritating.
 However, many insects are beneficial to humans and the environment.
 Several insects like bees, wasps, ants, and butterflies help in pollinating flowers when they collect nectar from flowers.
 When flowering plants are pollinated, humans get healthier crops, more plants, and trees.
 As seeds are spread by insects, new plants and trees grow, creating a greener environment.
-The ecological balance of nature is maintained by the activities of parasites, predators that feed on insects.
+The ecological balance of nature is maintained by the activities of parasites and predators that feed on insects.
 Additionally, there are quite a few products made by insects that Humans use.
 Honey made by honey bees is an essential product not only consumed by humans for taste but also for medicinal purposes.
 Silkworms make silk in their cocoons.
 Silk is used to make clothes, upholstery, etc.

 Characteristics